ringwormGO-organization/Termi/Commands.md

 # List of Termi's commands and their explanation and arguments sorted in alphabetical order

-All arguments are `std::string` type, Termi will convert it later;
+All arguments are `std::string` type, Termi will convert it later if needed;

 List of arguments in "C++ style":
  - `vect[i]` = argument, `i` represents order

-**When typing command, don't use brackets and commas!**
+**When typing arguments, don't use brackets and commas!**

 ```c
 string encode = "-e";